 The proposed federally-authorized Lido Key Hurricane and Storm Damage Reduction (HSDR) project includes beach nourishment on Lido Key using sediment from the two adjacent passes and the construction of two groins to stabilize the southern shoreline.
 Big Sarasota Pass is designated as the primary and initial sand source under the requested 15-year permit.
 New Pass may be used as a supplemental sand source, subject to the sand sharing agreement between Lido Key and Longboat Key.
-New Pass is currently permitted under FDEP Permit No. 0039755-003-JC.
+New Pass is currently being included in a separate permitting process under FDEP File No. 0039755-003-JC.